SakSal-tech/trade-capture-system/docs/step-5-Events-notifications.md

 - Broker + fan‑out service
   - Pros: durable and horizontally scalable; consumer decoupling.
   - Cons: external infra required and more work for on‑boarding.
-  - Decision: recommended when scaling to multiple instances or many subscribers.
+  - Decision: when scaling to multiple instances or many subscribers.

 Scaling limitations

 - In‑memory SSE does not scale across multiple application instances and offers no durable delivery.
-For multi‑instance production, I recommended introducing a message broker (Kafka) and a separate fan‑out service that consumes broker messages and pushes to connected SSE/WebSocket clients.
+For multi‑instance production, I prefer introducing a message broker (Kafka) and a separate fan‑out service that consumes broker messages and pushes to connected SSE/WebSocket clients.

 Testing notes